ebosetalee/g-org-repos/README.md

 - How usable and clear the interface is.
 - How clear and well written the code is.
 - Use of best practices, DRY.
-- Quality of the tests.
+- Quality of the tests. //implementing tests
 - Error handling.
 - Completion time.